 Max Load (LB/KG): 3,415/1,550

 Boto BT926 radial tires come in as a close second to the G70.
-These tires have a 5-rib design that makes them not only last longer, but also handle great under wet weather, and are very quiet.
+These tires have a 5-rib design that not only lasts longer but also handles great under wet weather and is very quiet.

 Width: 245 MM